VMBlakelock/destination-date-night/README.md

 One webpage page: The site uses just one page.

-Navbar: The navbar is responsive and links to the two main sections The Dating Game and Make A Date.
+Navbar: The navbar is responsive and links to only two of the main sections The Dating Game and Make A Date.

+Dropdowns: The three dropdowns are defined with an individual title, Date Type, Date Cost, Date Location.
+The dropdown when clicked reveals specified criteria to select.

-Google Map:
+Google Maps:  xxxxxxx

 Social Media Links: Social Media icons are positioned in the footer information so to allow users to visit other Destination Date Night media.

 ### Future Features

+It is hoped in the future the website can add more Date Criteria such as additonal scenarios (ie Date Mood - romantic, thrilling, no pressure)

 ## Technologies Used